vbookshelf/Offline-PDF-Redactor/README.md

 <br>

 ## Notes
-- The rasterized PDF pages can look a little blurry, but the resolution of the exported file can be manually set.
+- The rasterized PDF pages that you see in the editor can look a little blurry, but the resolution of the exported file can be manually set.
 - Before starting redaction it's a good idea to do a test export to ensure that you are happy with the quality and the file size, because the exported file size will be much larger that your original pdf.

 <br>